amatter23/Survival-website/README.md

 ## Features

-- Conversion of CD file to a visually appealing HTML and CSS page.
+- Conversion of XD file to a visually appealing HTML and CSS page.

 ## Contributing